Zilliqa/zilliqa-developer/devops/network-upgrade.md

   ```

   `<TYPE>` should be applied in following sequence: {`lookup`, `level2lookup`, `newlookup`, `dsguard`, `normal`}.
+  For the POD with crashed Zilliqa process (ie. no Zilliqa process running), rolling upgrade script will attempt to delete & restart the POD first, then apply upgrading.

 - (Optional, Zilliqa only) For verifying pupose, you can specify the start/end index for a small-scale rolling upgrade.
 (Default: rolling upgrade all if nothing specified)